adamdbradley/foresight.js/README.md

 ## Demos
 Before we get too far into the nitty-gritty, it's probably best to view foresight.js in action.
-Currently most desktop and laptops do not have high-resolution displays and are limited to only a devicePixel Ratio = 1, so you will not be able to see the effects on a standard monitor.
-Make sure you view the demos from multiple devices, such as your mobile phone, iPad and desktop computer.
+Currently most desktop and laptops do not have high-resolution displays and are limited to a device pixel ratio of only 1, so you will not be able to see the effects on a standard monitor.
+Make sure you view the demos from multiple devices, such as your mobile phone, tablet and traditional computer.

 * [Foresight.js Demos](http://foresightjs.appspot.com/demos/index.html)